 Standard Risk Physicians

 The company ProAssurance is of particular interest in this space.
-They’re a publicly-traded company, which is a major contrast to the mutual model taken by many medical malpractice writers in the US.
+They are now the third largest writer of physicians’ medical malpractice in the US.
+They are also a publicly-traded company, which is a major contrast to the mutual model taken by many medical malpractice writers in the US.
 What does this actually mean?
 Management is held to the highest standards of accountability by investors.
-When ProAssurance acquired and integrated NORCAL in May 2021, it changed the game.

-Physician staffing usually firms up first.
-With this in mind, I expect 10-15% rate increases over the next twelve months.
+Physician staffing was among the first classes of physicians’ med-mal business to begin firming, and so we have already seen significant rate increases with this class of business.
+Still, I expect an average rate increase of between 10% - 15% over the next twelve months.
 However, there are always aberrations.
-In this case, specialty and jurisdiction could prompt significant departures from the increases we forecasted.
+In this case, specialty and jurisdiction could prompt significant departures from our projection.
 It’s also important to keep an eye on risks with nursing home/correction medicine exposures.
-These mandatory deductible rates are at risk of spiking.
+Mandatory minimum deductibles for risks with even small exposures in these areas are at risk of spiking.

-Volatility is the name of the game for hospitals, and it always has been.
-However, the departure of both CNA and Zurich continues to highlight this trend.
+Volatility is the name of the game for hospitals - it always has been.
+The departure of Zurich, and much more recently CNA, from this space highlights this continuing trend.

-When looking at the numbers, we at Ethos noted that claim frequency remains stable.
-However, severity continues to increase.
+Claim experience is also volatile with this class of business.
+Frequency remains fairly stable these days, but severity continues to increase.
 What does that mean for you?
 Carriers will likely push a 10% average rate increase on primary and excess placements over the next year.
-This means significant rate increases and departures, which of course will change on a risk-by-risk and carrier-by-carrier basis.
+Prepare for significantly higher rate increases in some jurisdictions and from carrier to carrier.